ONLINE PSYCHOLOGY ⋅ AUSTRALIA-WIDE

 Hi, I’m Kylie Walls, a registered psychologist and the founder of Refuge Psychology.

-My practice is shaped by extensive professional training, research, and experience working across education, community, and private practice settings.
+My practice is shaped by professional training, research, and experience working across education, community, and private practice settings.
 I work with adults experiencing a wide range of concerns, including anxiety, depression, stress, burnout, relationship and communication difficulties, and challenges related to identity, belonging, and life transitions.

 Alongside this broader work, I have developed a particular interest in supporting people affected by relational harm, coercive control, and domestic and family violence, as well as those navigating complex experiences within organisational or faith-based contexts.
 I have published research examining control, attachment, and emotional regulation, and have previously worked as a Domestic and Family Violence Advisor within a faith-based organisation, supporting safer and more informed responses to harm.